qiskit-community/mdx-link-extract/README.md

 ### Build

-After running `npm run build`, you should see `package-template.[darwin|win32|linux].node` in the project root.
+After running `yarn build`, you should see `package-template.[darwin|win32|linux].node` in the project root.
 This is the native addon built from [lib.rs](./src/lib.rs).

 ### Test

-With [ava](https://github.com/avajs/ava), run `npm run test` to test the native addon.
+With [ava](https://github.com/avajs/ava), run `yarn test` to test the native addon.
 You can also switch to another testing framework if you want.

 ### CI